Rachanap7/Attendance-Portal-Dapp/README.md

 This Dapp is specially created for attendance purpose which can be used by teachers in school or colleges.
 It is devloped using:
-  Truffle suit(Local Blockchain)
+  Truffle suit(Local Blockchain),
-  React JS(UI)
+  React JS(UI),
-  Metamask wallet(for signing the transaction) Web3.JS(To interact with local ethereum node using HTTP, IPC or Websocket)
+  Metamask wallet(for signing the transaction), Web3.JS(To interact with local ethereum node using HTTP, IPC or Websocket),

 Following are the function which teacher can perform using his Dapp:
 1. Create a student.